-The suit, filed June 26 in the U.S. District Court for the Northern District of Illinois, Eastern District, would have to be certified as class action litigation.
-It is being brought by Matt Dinerstein, who was admitted to UC medical center for a total of six days in June 2015.
+Dinerstein's suit, filed June 26 in U.S. District Court for the Northern District of Illinois, Eastern District, seeks to be certified as class action litigation.
+Dinerstein was admitted to UC medical center for a total of six days in June 2015.
 UC and Google began a research collaboration in May 2017.